Piedmont Garden Club is committed to improving our community and the greater East Bay through activities and contributions.

 WHO ARE WE?

 The group consists of 15 members (2 from each club) including a Chair, a Vice Chair and a Secretary.
-Other members included will be: the current P4P Vice Chair, Zone XII Conservation /NAL Rep and Zone XII Horticulture Rep. The 2018 Annual Meeting co-chairs will be representatives on the Committee.
+Other members included will be: the current P4P Vice Chair, Zone XII Conservation /NAL Rep and Zone XII Horticulture Rep.

 The committee will meet as needed and at least 4 times per year to facilitate the process of restoration of the bay.
 The six clubs, Woodside Atherton Garden Club, Hillsborough Garden Club, Marin Garden Club, Piedmont Garden Club, Orinda Garden Club and Carmel by the Sea Garden Club will come together to learn, share and eventually celebrate our successful restoration efforts.